ReapersSoul/SchemaLang/README.md

 - **Floating Point Types:**
   - `float` - Single precision floating point
   - `double` - Double precision floating point

+- **Special Types**
+  - `pointer` - A reference to an item in another struct
+  - `array` - An array of items structure depends on generator used may be Many->One, may be list of full objects, may be list of references

 - **Other Types:**
   - `bool` - Boolean (true/false)